pcmillerAcme/docs/source/Endpoints.rst

 """""""""""""

 More detailed information on each animation is available in the corresponding path. |br|
-Example details include internal animation block timing, animation lable tag values, default time length, and current retail prices.
+Example details include internal animation block timing, animation label descriptive tag values, default time length, and current retail prices.

 .. code-block:: javascript